Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/pivottable/_index.md

 Sets ungroup by the PivotTable

+**Remarks**

+NOTE: This method is now obsolete.
+Instead, please use PivotField.Ungroup() method.
+This method will be removed 12 months later since October 2023.
+Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |